-The following tables summarize the Company's loan balances at August 31, 2018 and May 31, 2017:
+The following tables summarize the Company's loan balances at November 30, 2018 and May 31, 2017:

-August 31, 2018 May 31, 2018 Notes payable to Jeffrey Binder, an officer and director of the Company, for advances to fund operations (the "Binder Funding Notes").
+November 30, 2018 May 31 2018 , Notes payable to Jeffrey Binder, an officer and director of the Company, for advances to fund operations (the "Binder Funding Notes").
 The Binder Funding Notes bear interest at a rate of 10% per annum, have no maturity date and are due on demand.
-Effective May 31, 2017, pursuant to the Omnibus Loan Agreement, a conversion feature was added to the Binder Funding Notes whereby principal and accrued interest is convertible into common stock of the Company at a rate of \$0.25 per share.
+Effective May 31, 2017, pursuant to the Omnibus Loan Amendment, a conversion feature was added to the Binder Funding Notes whereby principal and accrued interest is convertible into common stock of the Company at a rate of \$0.25 per share.
 Effective December 1, 2017, pursuant to the Second Omnibus Loan Amendment, the conversion price was increased from \$0.25 per share to \$0.3125 per share and a discount in the amount of \$35,023 related to the revaluation of the beneficial conversion feature of the Binder Funding Notes was charged to additional paid-in capital and amortized to interest expense.
 During the twelve months ended May 31, 2018, Mr. Binder advanced a total of \$440,579 to the Company under the Binder Funding Notes.
 During the year ended May 31, 2018, principal in the amount of \$280,198 and accrued interest in the amount of \$5,188 was transferred out of the Binder Funding Notes and used to fund four new convertible notes payable to Mr. Binder, which were converted or repaid as of May 31, 2018.
 Also during the year ended May 31, 2018 the Company made principal payments in the aggregate of \$237,794 under the Binder Funding Notes.
 During the year ended May 31, 2018, the Company accrued interest in the amount of \$7,364 on the Binder Funding Notes.
 During the year ended May 31, 2018, discounts in the amount of \$385,637 related to the beneficial conversion feature of the Binder Funding Notes was charged to additional paid-in capital and amortized to interest expense.
-During the three months ended August 31, 2018, Mr. Binder advanced as total of \$81,961 to the Company under the Binder Funding Notes.
-During the three months ended August 31, 2018.
-The Company made principal payments to in the amount of \$76,381 under the Binder Funding Notes.
-During the three months ended August 31, 2018, the Company accrued interest in the amount of \$347 on the Binder Funding Notes.
-During the three months ended August 31, 2018, a discount in the amount of \$ 81,961 related to the beneficial conversion feature of the Binder Funding Notes was charged to additional paid in capital and amortized to interest expense. \$ 5716 \$ 137 Notes was charged to additional-paid in capital and amortized to interest expense. \$ 5,716 ۵ I3/
+During the six months ended November 30, 2018, Mr. Binder advanced a total of \$158,615 to the Company under the Binder Funding Notes.
+During the six months ended November 30, 2018, the Company made principal payments to in the amount of \$109,876 under the Binder Funding Notes.
+During the six months ended November 30, 2018, the Company accrued interest in the amount of \$979 on the Binder Funding Notes.
+During the six months ended November 30, 2018, discounts in the aggregate amount of \$158,615 related to the beneficial conversion feature of the Binder Funding Notes were charged to additional-paid in capital and amortized to interest \$ 48.874 ¢ 137 expense. φ τ0,0/4 Ψ 157